ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 - None - `ALL Data` at the Atomic (`lowest level/grain`) is brought through from the Source for comprehensive analysis.
   - Futher filters may be needed for Standard Analysis and Reporting, ie. Limiting to Events with Valid Users

-**Table Attributes:**
-This table is built from the Event Source data and Joined to data normally used when working with Events as an Enterprise Data Star solution for Ease Of Use.
-- Local Type Attributes come directly from the Event Source, ie.
-  - event_id
-  - event_created_at
-  - dim_project_id
-  - dim_user_id

-- Conformed Dimensions are brought in from Joins for common supporting tables, ie.
-  - dim_event_date_id
-  - dim_active_product_tier_id
-  - dim_active_subscription_id
-  - dim_crm_account_id

-- Degenerate Dimensions are brought in as calculated values or derived values, ie.
-  - is_smau
-  - is_gmau
-  - is_umau
-  - plan_id_at_event_date
-  - data_source

 **Business Logic in this Model:**
-- Atomic Level data
-- ALL Source Data starting 2017-01
-- Data_source is Identified in the Model as 'GITLAB_DOTCOM'
-- The Actual Ultimate Parent Namespace, Plan, Subscription, Billing and Product Information is Derived by using the Event Date for each event.
+- The Actual Ultimate Parent Namespace, Plan, Subscription, Billing and Product Information for the Event is determined by the Event Date.
-- The events are identified as being used for xMAU metrics
+- Each Event is identified as being used for different xMAU metrics (is_smau, is_gmau, is_umau)
 - `data_source` = 'GITLAB_DOTCOM'

 **Other Comments:**